 Naruto carved out the final stroke on the tombstone that was to be the memorial for his late Master.
 He blew a huge breath on the rock before dusting any stray dust and minute dirt off the tombstone.
 Tucking his kunai back into his weapons pouch, he gingerly took the paper bouquet of flowers he had received from Konan and placed it before the tombstone.
 Next to it was the copy of the first book that Jiraiya had ever written.

 Kakashi gave a small smile as he admired his student's handiwork, half-impressed that Naruto had been able to come up with something so simple yet bearing such a huge symbol to Jiraiya.

 Clapping his hands together and bowing his head in respect, Naruto offered a short, silent prayer in remembrance.
 As Naruto stood, he locked his hands together and stretched, sighing loudly.
-The Fourth's son rubbed his neck gingerly as he turned and walked away from the memorial grave, yawning.
+His mentor's son rubbed his neck gingerly as he turned and walked away from the memorial grave, yawning.

 Kakashi followed from a distance as Naruto started his journey back to the village.
 The blond was clearly exhausted.
 He wasn't even able to get a few more steps in before the mere act of walking was already too taxing for him.
 Naruto had his hands on his head, clutching at it loosely as his features twisted into a pained grimace.

 Leaping off from the tree branch, Kakashi landed lightly in front of Naruto and bent his legs to cushion his student's fall.
 In the end, he resorted to give Naruto a piggy-back ride to the village.
 Kakashi turned his head slightly and gave his student his customary eye smile.

 Naruto gave the taller man a lazy smile in return, his words slurring.
 "Yo, Kakashi-sensei.
 Where'd you come from?
 How'd you know where I'd drop dead?"